Standard Freight Pallet Sizes & Dimensions

 Shipping by pallet refers to the transportation of goods from one location to another using multiple boxes or parcels stacked on pallets.
 Pallet shipping is a cost effective solution, allowing you to pay in bulk rather than shipping each box individually.

-How to ship a pallet
+How much does shipping a pallet cost?

 The price of shipping by pallet is determined based on a number of considerations, including the weight and size of the pallet, the origin/destination of the shipment, and the shipping method.
+Our online quoting tool can provide you with a free pallet shipping quote today.

 Forklift transporting boxes wrapped in clear plastic.